open-source-tabletop/cadence-wargame-system/collections/_guilds-and-glory/codex-mortis.md

 ## Skeletons and Zombies

+In the realm of a malevolent necromancer, skeletal warriors and mindless zombies form the sinister ranks of the undead horde.
+Skeletons, clad in remnants of armor, wield clattering swords and rusted axes, their disciplined formations making up for their individual frailty.
+Zombies, once living but now rotting corpses, advance relentlessly in overwhelming numbers, driven by an insatiable hunger for flesh.
+Together, these unholy minions serve as the necromancer's obedient and expendable forces, bound to carry out their master's dark will.

 ### Risen Skeleton Warrior

 | Cmd | Mov | Skl | Def | Str | Tgh | HP  | Keywords     |